ziqianp0918/gh-pages-practice/README.md

 	push = +refs/heads/master:refs/heads/gh-pages
 	push = +refs/heads/master:refs/heads/master
 ```
-5. If you haven't already, it would be a good idea to save steps 2/3/4 into a text file (such as `gh-pages.txt`) in the root directory of your workspace.
+*  If you haven't already, it would be a good idea to save a short reminder of the steps above into a text file (such as `gh-pages.txt`) in the root directory of your workspace.

 ```
 ***COMMAND LINE***
 git branch gh-pages